Koichi Yamadera: History

-Other notable examples of multiple voice acting include the Kingdom Hearts series where he voiced Donald Duck, Genie (from Aladdin), Sebastian (from The Little Mermaid), Beast (from Beauty and the Beast), Mushu (from Mulan), Jaq (from Cinderella) and Stitch (from Lilo & Stitch), and the Japan Animator Expo series of 35 short films where Yamadera and Megumi Hayashibara voiced all characters.
+Other notable examples of multiple voice acting include the Kingdom Hearts series where he voiced Donald Duck, Genie (from Aladdin), Sebastian (from The Little Mermaid), Beast (from Beauty and the Beast), Mushu (from Mulan), and Jaq (from Cinderella) and the Japan Animator Expo series of 35 short films where Yamadera and Megumi Hayashibara voiced all characters.

 Yamadera is known as "the man with the seven-colored voice".
 During casting he is also said to be called "When in doubt, Yamadera".

 In 2011 and 2017, TV Asahi conducted a poll among Japanese voice actors and actresses on "who they thought was really the most amazing person in their profession".
 Yamadera ranked first both times.
 In 2017, Niconico conducted a survey on popular anime voice actors and actresses.
 Yamadera ranked first overall, third among female voters and first among male voters.

 In 2018, he joined the cast of the American animated web series Gen:Lock starring Michael B. Jordan.
 According to the series showrunner Gray Haddock, "Yamadera-san gives Kazu a fantastic balance of attitude and strength, and as anime fans we're doing our best not to geek out that he's joined the cast".

 In 2019, Will Smith came to Japan for a solo interview, and at Smith's request, Yamadera performed a live voiceover, which was highly praised by Smith.
-This was aired on NTV's "news every" and "Oha!4 NEWS LIVE" on June 5 and June 11, respectively.
+This was aired on NTV's "news every" and "Oha!4 NEWS LIVE" on June 5 and 11, respectively.